oracle-livelabs/analytics-ai/premier-league-video-analysis/provision-ocids/provision-ocids.md

     - Select the right compartment.
 If you have just created your Oracle cloud account you may choose the root compartment.
     - Select a name, e.g. "Data Science Notebook"
     - We recommend you choose **VM.Standard2.2** as the shape.
 In practice this makes the processing of the video of this workshop fast enough.
-    - Set blockstorage to 50 GByte.
+    - Set block storage to 50 GByte.
     - Keep the defaults for the Networking Resources.

     ![](./images/create-notebook-4.png)